boys in the band: does the world need any more male musician biopics?

 I’ve watched and enjoyed films about boatloads of unsavoury real-life people: serial killers, monsters, white-collar fraudsters, and even the morons at Fyre Festival.
 Yet no other film has provoked the existential anguish that The Dirt does: why does this movie exist?

-Still, at least there’s room for improvement with Lords of Chaos. Åkerlund’s movie, a VICE Films production, stars Rory Culkin as Øystein Aarseth, better known by his stage name Euronymous.
+Still, at least there’s room for improvement with Lords of Chaos. Åkerlund’s film stars Rory Culkin as Øystein Aarseth, better known by his stage name Euronymous.
 He is the calculating founder of black metal band Mayhem, intelligently spinning a web of imagery around himself as the unspoken leader of a ‘truly evil’ musical subculture.
 When lead singer ‘Dead’ (Jack Killmer) kills himself, Euronymous carefully photographs the scene to later use it as a Mayhem album cover.
 He revels in throwing rotting animal carcasses into crowds at gigs and weeding out ‘poseurs’, an obsession he shares with label-mate and fellow black-metalhead Varg Vikernes (Emory Cohen) that eventually drives them into a frightening competition.
 The supposed ‘evil’ of black metal -- while ultimately childish and ideologically empty -- was so impressive that it drew deeply unhinged people into Euronymous’ orbit, concluding in church-burning, hate crimes and unimaginable violence.

 Åkerlund, whose interest stemmed from his own time in a Swedish metal band, builds the story with an evocative eye for the excesses and obsessions of the movement, including dabbling in satanism and the occult.
 While these matters are viewed with the utmost seriousness by the likes of Mayhem, one of the funnier moments in The Dirt comes in a news segment where Mötley Crüe assert to a concerned American heartland that their hit album is called Shout at the Devil.
 How could they possibly be satanists if they’re shouting at him?
 It’s fair to assume the former band might regard the latter as poseurs.